RoyalBlue66/RoyalBlue66.github.io/README.md

     <div class="world-card">
       <span class="world-card-icon">💎</span>
       <div class="world-card-title">Orichalcum</div>
-      <div class="world-card-body">The rarest material in Terra-Gaia.
+      <div class="world-card-body">The rarest material in Rhea.
 Only found in Concordia.
 The only substance that can harm Glitch entities.
 Every nation's need for it is why Concordia holds more global power than any army could provide.</div>
     </div>
     <div class="world-card">
       <span class="world-card-icon">👁️</span>